eclipse-bluechi/bluechi/tests/README.md

 This will use latest BlueChi packages from [hirte-snapshot](https://copr.fedorainfracloud.org/coprs/mperina/hirte-snapshot/) repository.

-## Running integration tests with local bluechi build
+## Running integration tests with local BlueChi build

 In order to run integration tests for your local BlueChi build, you need have BlueChi RPM packages built from your source code.
-The details about BlueChi development can be found at [README.developer.md](https://github.com/containers/hirte/blob/main/README.developer.md), the most important part for running integration tests is [Packaging](https://github.com/containers/hirte/blob/main/README.developer.md#packaging) section.
+The details about BlueChi development can be found at [README.developer.md](https://github.com/containers/bluechi/blob/main/README.developer.md), the most important part for running integration tests is [Packaging](https://github.com/containers/bluechi/blob/main/README.developer.md#packaging) section.

 In the following steps BlueChi source codes are located in `~/bluechi` directory.